 Here are a few other companies that have affordable rentals:

-2. Admire Exotic Blooms at the Botanical Gardens
+2. Admire Blooms at the Botanical Gardens

 Lewis Ginter Botanical Garden

-Photo Credit: Matt Long, @landlopers
+Photo Credit: Matt Long @landlopers

 Come springtime, there are blooms aplenty in Virginia.
 Head to a botanical garden to explore the beauty of nature and see special exhibits.